Low carb barbequed chicken with peperonata and avocado salsa will leave you a pleasant memory of summer as it draws to an end.

 - juice of 1 lemon

 - black pepper

 - 1 TBSP + 1 tsp coconut oil (U.S. option HERE)

 - sprinkle coarse salt all over and under chicken skin.

 - barbeque until cooked.

-- put a splash of olive oil in a large saucepan.
+- place extra virgin olive oil in a medium saucepan.

-- cook on low heat until very soft, then add a tablespoon of coconut oil and stir.
+- add all ingredients and cook on low heat until very soft, then add a tablespoon of coconut oil and stir.

 - mash up the avocado, then blitz it in a blender, together with coconut oil, salt, black pepper and paprika, until creamy and smooth; taste test and adjust seasoning if required.